Columbia Road Flower Market

 Columbia Road Flower Market is a street market in Bethnal Green in London, England.
 Columbia Road is a road of Victorian shops situated off Hackney Road in the London Borough of Tower Hamlets.
 The market is open on Sundays only.

 History

 Columbia Market was built upon an area known as Nova Scotia Gardens.
-This had been a brick field, north-east of St Leonard's, Shoreditch; the brick clay had been exhausted and the area begun to be filled in with waste (leystall).
+This had been a brick field, north-east of St Leonard's, Shoreditch; the brick clay had been exhausted and the area begun to be filled in with waste (leystall (excrement)).
 Cottages (probably evolving from sheds, serving the gardens), came to be built here, but were undesirable as they remained below ground level, and so were prone to flooding.